Ryckie/Ryckie.github.io/README.md

 - `!tempmute [user] [duration] <optional reason>` - Temporally mute a user with an optional reason.
 - `!unmute [user]` - Unmute a user.
 - `!warn [user] <optional reason>` - Warn a user.
-- `%accept [usermention] default` - Should be used in the *#application-log* channel.
+- `%accept [user-mention] default` - Should be used in the *#application-log* channel.
 (A prompt will ask you for wish role you want to give the user.
 This should be either `@[DEFR] Aplicant` or by exception `@[DEFR] Member`.
 - `!slowmode [timeout]` - Enables/Disables slowmode in a channel.
 (Time in seconds a user has to wait in between sending messages.
 To disable use `!slowmode off`.

 **Other**

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyMDUzNDE4MDAsODg4NjYwMzc5LDU4ND
+eyJoaXN0b3J5IjpbLTQ1MjM5MDA4MCw4ODg2NjAzNzksNTg0Mj
-IyODE5MywtNjczMDI0NzEzLDE0MzAzODY1OTIsMjA2NTk3OTQ0
+I4MTkzLC02NzMwMjQ3MTMsMTQzMDM4NjU5MiwyMDY1OTc5NDQy
-Ml19
+XX0=
 -->